adityam/filter/README.md

 Installation
 ------------

+### ConTeXt LMTX

+ConTeXt LMTX does not yet provide built-in way to manage modules.
+Please refer to [ConTeXt Garden](https://wiki.contextgarden.net/index.php?title=Modules&oldid=30263) for a workaround.

+### ConTeXt standalone

-Writing installation instructions is always boring.
-If you are using ConTeXt standalone, you can install the module using
+If you are using [ConTeXt standalone](https://wiki.contextgarden.net/ConTeXt_Standalone) installed with `first-setup.sh`, you can install the module using

     first-setup.sh --modules="t-filter"

+### TexLive and others

-Depending on your TeX distribution, you may already have the module.
+To verify wether you already have the module, check if
-To verify, check if

     luatools t-filter.mkiv